Skip to main content

 Assistant Professor

-My vision is to establish an inclusive environment in which scientists, medical professionals, and researchers can collaborate creatively to investigate, examine, and analyze disease pathology.
-I aspire to bridge the healthcare gap and resolve disparity by pioneering new, better, more accessible ways to treat patients: Specifically, I want by discover and implement treatments that are cheaper and more widely available to all, but especially to those groups who have been systemically disenfranchised or denied equal access to quality care.
+Dr. Adam Akerman’s vision is to establish an inclusive environment where scientists, medical professionals, and researchers can creatively collaborate to investigate and analyze disease pathology.
+He aims to bridge the healthcare gap by pioneering more accessible, affordable treatments—especially for communities historically denied equal access to quality care.

 Cardiovascular Research Laboratory